cloudmesh-community/book/chapters/pi/setup-ultimate.md

    ```bash
    $ dd bs=4M if=<path to .img> of=/dev/mmcblk0 status=progress conv=fsunc
    ```

    Make sure `if=` contains the path to image and `of=` contains the name of the SD card otherwise you may ruin your hard disk

 To check, if the image was properly written you can do the following:

-8. Create an image again from the SD card by running the following command:
+1. Create an image again from the SD card by running the following command:

    ```bash
    $ dd bs=4M if=/dev/sdX of=from-sd-card.img
    ```

-9. Truncate the image to be the same size as that of the raspbian image
+2. Truncate the image to be the same size as that of the Raspbian image

    ```bash
    $ truncate --reference <original raspbian image> from-sd-card.img
    ```

-10. Run `diff` to see if the two files are same by running the following
+3. Run `diff` to see if the two files are same by running the following
     command:

    ```bash
    $ diff -s from-sd-card.img <original raspbian image>
    ```

-   If everything iss ok, `diff` should say that the two files are same
+   If everything is OK, `diff` should say that the two files are the same.

 In most cases the verification step will not be needed.

 ### Password {#s-pi-setup-password}

-Before you bring your Raspberry Pi on the networks, you need to reset the password.
+Before you bring your Raspberry Pi on the network, you need to reset the password.
 This can be done by starting the terminal and typing in it the command

     pi$ passwd

-The original password is `raspberrypi` and every one knows it.
+The original password is `raspberrypi` and everyone knows it.
 So if you put your pi on the network it is easily compromised.
 Hence, change your password first.

 ### Locale

-You want to also set your system to use your language settings for the keyboard. you can do this isn the terminal with
+You want to also set your system to use your language settings for the keyboard.
+You can do this from the terminal with

     pi$ raspi-config

 or